Q: I've never heard of this! What exactly is it?

 Q: Is there anyone who cannot receive chromotherapy?

 A: While audio-visual stimulation therapies are generally safe, anyone with epilepsy, seizure disorder, brain injury, mental impairments, visual photosensitivity, macular degeneration, or anyone under the influence of alcohol or drugs should not receive this service.
 Prior approval from a medical or healthcare professional will be required for anyone with the following: pacemakers, cardiac arrythmia, heart disorders, severe anxiety, uncontrolled hyper- or hypotension, or any other severe chronic health conditions.

 Q: How soon will I see improvement?
 How many sessions will I need?

 A: This is a difficult question to answer as everyone's needs (and brains) are different.
-Some people feel positive effects immediately, such as after a Power Nap session, while others require a bit longer.
-This is essentially exercise for your brain, and just like any other muscle, it requires regular workouts.
+Some people feel positive effects immediately, such as after a Power Nap or Total Body Relaxation session, while others require multiple sessions.
+This is essentially exercise for your brain, and just like any other muscle, it requires regular workouts to achieve results.
 Effects are cumulative, so the more sessions you receive and the more frequently you can receive them, the greater your results will be.